 Q: I need to visit Health Services.
 Where do I park?

-Q: I've noticed some parking signage says, "Pay by Space" and "Pay and Display" and want to know the difference between the two.
+Q: I've noticed some parking stalls are designated as "Pay by Space" and want to know what they mean.

 A: A limited number of spaces are designated as pay-by-space stalls for short-term parking and are located in P7 (WAC), P16 (Union/Fieldhouse), and P45 (du Bois).
 The kiosk is located in the parking lot for permit issuance.
 A thirty minute interval costs 75¢ with a maximum of two hours.The temporary permit should be displayed in its entirety on the passenger side windshield.